BioDynaMo/website/content/team/publications/applications.md

 <hr>
-<p><small>If you have published an application based on BioDynamo, we would be very greatful if you could contact us so that we can list your publication here.</small></p>
+<p><small>If you have published an application based on BioDynaMo, we would be very greatful if you could contact us so that we can list your publication here.</small></p>